stephane46/MEMOPYK-V4/replit.md

 **Hero Video Debug Final Cleanup (Aug 2025)**: Completely eliminated all debug messages from hero video carousel system, including visual debug text overlay showing "Video X of Y" counter.
 Hero videos now provide a completely silent, professional transition experience between all 3 videos on both desktop and mobile platforms.
 All carousel functionality preserved including navigation arrows, indicator dots, and touch gestures.

+**Key Visual Section Hover Effect Optimization (Aug 2025)**: Resolved hover scaling issue in Key Visual section where the call-to-action element grew properly but the border appeared "erased" due to improper transform origin.
+Fixed by restructuring the hover effect with `origin-left` transform origin, allowing the element to scale from its left anchor point and expand rightward into available space.
+This prevents left-side clipping while maintaining perfect alignment and preserving the interactive hover effect users appreciate.

+**Homepage Section Reorganization (Aug 2025)**: Swapped positions of "Comment ça marche" (How It Works) and "Pourquoi choisir MEMOPYK" (Why Choose MEMOPYK) sections for improved user flow.
+The benefits section now appears before the gallery, while the process explanation follows after, creating a more logical customer journey from value proposition to examples to methodology.

 ## System Architecture

 ### Frontend